 When Should You Put on Rain Pants?

 Nobody can tell you when to throw on your rain pants.
-There’s a fine line between needing them and being better off without them.
-You can’t wait until you get cold, but putting them on early will just make you sweaty.
+There’s a fine line between when you should or shouldn’t wear rain pants.
+You can’t wait until you get cold, but putting them on early leads to sweat and condensation.

 It might sound counterintuitive, but I wait until my pants are soaked before putting on rain pants.
-You need to store it at the top of your pack so it’s easy to grab in the rain.
-I might take the time to put on a poncho if the forecast looks really bad.
+Store your rain gear at the top of your pack so it’s easy to grab in the rain.
+I may take the time to put on a poncho, but I rarely wear traditional rain gear in light/moderate rain.

 Your Upper Body and Pants Block Most of The Rain

-You can usually fight out a serious storm without ever needing to put on rain pants.
+You can usually fight a moderate storm without needing to put on rain pants.
 Rain usually starts off slow so your upper body and backpack should block most of it.
-Only toss on the rain pants when the weather starts to get bad.
+I’ll rely on my hiking pants/shirts moisture-wicking properties in light rain, use a rain jacket in moderate rain, and toss on the rain pants when the weather starts to get bad or I feel cold.

 It Really Depends on The Temperature